jimporter/bfg9000/README.md

 #### Stay sane

 Building your code shouldn't be the hard part of developing your project.
-Above all else, bfg9000 strives to help you get your build right the *first* time.
+Above all else, bfg9000 strives to help you get your build right the *first* time with many helpful [features][features].

 ## A brief example